libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 While WebRTC handles audio, video, and data traffic, we're just going to focus on the data aspect because that's the API leveraged in libp2p-webrtc.

 WebRTC is built directly into browsers, so using the API is straightforward.
 Peers connect via an `RTCPeerConnection` interface.
-Once connected, `RTCDataChannels` can be added to the connection to send and receive binary data.
+Once connected, `RTCDataChannel`s can be added to the connection to send and receive binary data.

 Peers use external [STUN](https://datatracker.ietf.org/doc/html/rfc3489) servers to determine their public address and any router restrictions that prohibit peer-to-peer communications.
 In the case of a restriction, [TURN](https://datatracker.ietf.org/doc/html/rfc8656) servers relay data between peers using a Signaling Channel.

 Once IP addresses are obtained, a peer sends an Offer [SDP](https://datatracker.ietf.org/doc/html/rfc4566) to the other peer.
 This Offer SDP details how the initiating peer can communicate (IP address, protocols, fingerprints, encryption, etc.).
 The other peer sends an Answer SDP to the initiating peer.
 Both peers now have enough information to start the DTLS handshake.

 The DTLS handshake is performed using fingerprints contained in the Offer and Answer SDPs.
-After the handshake is complete, data is sent between peers using the SCTP (Stream Control Transmission Protocol) protocol, encrypting messages with DTLS over UDP.
+After the handshake is complete, data is sent between peers using the SCTP (Stream Control Transmission Protocol) protocol, encrypting messages with DTLS over UDP or TCP.

 ## WebRTC in libp2p